How to Prevent Running Injuries: Complete Guide 2026

 Cool-down and post-run stretching

 The cool-down is the other end of the workout that many runners skip.
-Gradually reducing intensity and stretching after a run speeds up recovery and prepares the body for the next training session.
+Gradually reducing intensity and stretching after running a run speeds up recovery and prepares the body for the next training session.

 Cool-down protocol